Jon Jones: Light Heavyweight Champion

-Despite getting rocked in the first round by Machida, Jones successfully defended the light heavyweight title at UFC 140, stopping Machida at 4:26 of the second round via guillotine choke technical submission, which caused Machida to collapse unconscious along the cage.
+Jones successfully defended the light heavyweight title at UFC 140, stopping Machida at 4:26 of the second round via guillotine choke technical submission.
 This was the first submission loss in Machida's career.

-Jones finally faced his arch rival and former teammate Rashad Evans on April 21, 2012, at UFC 145, and won via unanimous decision (49–46, 49–46, and 50–45).
+Jones faced his arch rival and former teammate Rashad Evans on April 21, 2012, at UFC 145, and won via unanimous decision (49–46, 49–46, and 50–45).
 During the UFC 145 post fight press conference, Dana White confirmed that Jones's next opponent would be Dan Henderson.
 The Jones-Henderson fight was expected to take place at UFC 151, but Henderson pulled out of the bout due to injuries.
-Jones then refused a late replacement fight with Chael Sonnen after his coach Greg Jackson told him with three training days left, it would be pretty difficult to prepare.
-UFC 151 was then subsequently cancelled.
-It was later reported that Henderson was injured three weeks prior to the announcement, but kept the injury under wraps as he was still hoping to compete.
-However, he had to withdraw following a final sparring session to evaluate his condition.
+Jones then refused a late replacement fight with Chael Sonnen after his coach Greg Jackson told him with three training days left, it would be difficult to prepare.
+UFC 151 was then subsequently canceled, the first cancelation in the company's 19-year history.

-Jones decision to decline the fight against Sonnen was criticized.
-In the 19-year history of the UFC, it was the first card to ever be canceled.
-UFC president Dana White went on record saying, "this is one of the most selfish, disgusting decisions that doesn't just affect you.
+Jones's decision to decline the fight against Sonnen was criticized by UFC president Dana White, who said, "This is one of the most selfish, disgusting decisions that doesn't just affect you.
 This is affecting 16 other lives, their families, kids are going back to school.
 The list goes on and on of all the things, the money that was spent for fighters to train and the list goes on and on.
 Like I said, I don't think this is going to make Jon Jones popular with the fans, sponsors, cable distributors, television network executives or other fighters."
+However, Jones was defended by MMA analysts, who criticized White for promoting a thin card.
+It was later reported that Henderson was injured three weeks prior to the announcement, but kept the injury under wraps as he was still hoping to compete.